m3zh/philo/README.md

 }
  ```

-Once the routine is implemented with the right order of actions and mutexes, it needs to think synchronised.
+Once the routine is implemented with the right order of actions and mutexes, it needs to be synchronised.
 Check for death will be done in a function parallel to and synched with the threads execution.

 ### Synchronisation